 What is the benefit of using us?

-Our expert lawyers will provide practical advice on safeguarding your position (for example by entering a caveat against the estate) and on then resolving the dispute outside of the Court process, if possible.
+Our expert will dispute lawyers will provide practical advice on safeguarding your position (for example by entering a caveat against the estate) and on then resolving the dispute outside of the Court process, if possible.
 If necessary, an application will be made to the Court.
-Whatever action is taken, we will take particular care to minimise the risks you face on costs, and to see what can be done to recover costs from the estate or from your opponent.
+Whatever action is taken, our will dispute lawyers will take particular care to minimise the risks you face on costs, and to see what can be done to recover costs from the estate or from your opponent.